Labrador Retriever Grooming Information

 Coat and skincare

-The Labrador Retriever is a large breed of dog bred to assist hunters in water.
+The Labrador Retriever is a large dog breed that is bred to assist hunters in water.
 Labs are known to have thick, short, and shiny coats in three colors: black, chocolate, and yellow.
 Although the coat is water-resistant primarily and sheds minimally, it still needs to be taken care of properly to maintain its health and appearance.

 Labrador Retriever care